-Finland, a sovereign state in Northern Europe shares border with Norway to the North, Russia to the east, and Sweden to the northwest.
+Finland, a sovereign state in Northern Europe shares border with Norway to the North, Russia to the East, and Sweden to the Northwest.
 Trade is important to Finland’s highly industrialized, free-market economy with exports accounting for more than one-third of GDP in recent years.
 Its competitive manufacturing industry produces high-quality wood, engineering, telecommunications, and electronic products and equipment.

 World Economic Forum’s The Europe 2020 Competitiveness Index has declared Finland as the most competitive country in Europe.
-Finland has also emerged as the most attractive country for FDI in Europe according to a 2016 study by European Commission.

 Currency: Euro (€)

-Principal language: Finnish, Swedish
+Principal Language: Finnish, Swedish

 Capital City: Helsinki